 - All files in Session Recording Agent installation folder

-1) Install server feature Directory Service Integration on each Session Recording Server and VDA or VDI machine where Session Recording is enabled, and then restart the Message Queuing service.
+- Install server feature Directory Service Integration on each Session Recording Server and VDA or VDI machine where Session Recording is enabled.
+Then restart the Message Queuing service.

-4) Click on the private queue citrixsmauddata to open the Properties page and select the Security tab.
+Click the private queue citrixsmauddata to open the Properties page and select the Security tab.

-5) Add the computers or security groups of the VDAs that will send MSMQ data to this server and grant them the Send Message permission.
+Add the computers or security groups of the VDAs that send MSMQ data to this server and grant them the Send Message permission.

 - Ensure that servers running the Session Recording components are physically secure.
 If possible, lock these computers in a secure room to which only authorized personnel can gain direct access.